Moving Out with Children Post-Divorce

 Consult with a Family Law Attorney First

 Selling the home may seem like it would put the divorced couple in better financial standing, with some cash to use for a down payment on an individual residence.
 This is not always the case.
-A divorcing couples should consult with their family law attorney and real estate agent to determine how much they can sell their home for and what selling costs are involved, then subtract the mortgage balance from this figure.
+A divorcing couple should consult with their family law attorney and real estate agent to determine how much they can sell their home for and what selling costs are involved, then subtract the mortgage balance from this figure.
+Again – this is where the calculation of equity from above comes from.

 Getting the House Appraised

 If one spouse decides to keep the house after being granted child custody during divorce, the other spouse should have the home appraised.
 This ensures that the spouse who will not reside there receives a fair amount of money or assets in exchange.
-If the couple wins joint custody in divorce, the spouse who lives elsewhere will need to adjust to the fact that this house is no longer the family home.
+If the divorcing couple ends up with joint custody in divorce, the spouse who lives elsewhere will need to adjust to the fact that this house is no longer the family home.
+This means getting a new home that has enough bedrooms for the kids.

 Stay Positive

-Even if there are unanswered questions regarding the relocation, and it is causing the parents anxiety and stress, it is important to portray the move as a positive one for both the parents and the children.
-Make sure to be honest with children about the changes they will experience, such as sharing rooms or moving to a new school, but make sure to be confident and positive with the children to let them know it will all be okay.
+Even if there are unanswered questions regarding the move, and it is causing the parents anxiety and stress, it is important to portray the move as a positive one for both the parents and the children.
+Make sure to be honest with children about the changes they will experience, such as sharing rooms or moving to a new school, but being confident and positive with the children to let them know it will all be okay.
 During this time, make sure to acknowledge the children’s feelings and hesitations, letting them know it is okay to feel sad or worried during this transitional time.
+Speak with the kids school counselor and let them know what’s going on so that they can keep an eye on behavior that might need to be discussed in a therapeutic type setting.

 Allow Children to Adjust

 As with any big change in life, children need time to adjust to their new home and new environment.
 It is unrealistic to expect children to be comfortable or excited during their first night in a new place, especially if they are leaving the only home they have known their entire lives.
+Extra care should be taken when the kids need to change schools or have moved far away from their friends.
 Keep in mind that younger children may adjust more quickly since they may not have formed emotional attachments to the previous home and that older children may have a harder time.
 Make sure to continue with a positive attitude while also allowing the children to express their feelings during the process.
+Whichever route is taken, take it slow and do not make a rash decision – make sure the change is what is right for you and your family.